 2. The Quick Ratio, also known as the acid-test ratio, is a liquidity ratio used to measure a company’s ability to meet short-term financial liabilities.
 The quick ratio uses assets that can be reasonably converted to cash within 90 days.

 3. The Current Ratio is a liquidity ratio used to measure a company’s ability to meet short-term and long-term financial liabilities.
 The current ratio uses all of the company’s immediate assets in the calculation.

 It is important to note that the current ratio can overstate liquidity.
 This is because the current ratio uses inventory, which may or may not be easily converted to cash within a year (this is the case for many retailers and other inventory-intensive businesses).

 Enter your name and email in the form below and download the free template now!

-Thank you for reading this guide to current assets.
+Thank you for reading this CFI guide to assets.
 CFI’s mission is to create world-class financial analysts via the financial modeling & valuation Analyst Certification Program.
-To continue learning and advancing your career, these additional resources will be helpful:
+To continue learning and advancing your career, these additional CFI resources will be helpful: